artsy/artsy.github.io/_posts/2019-05-10-server-rendering-responsively.md

 So we did some experimentation, given the browsers and devices we knew we needed to support.
 And yeah...we (reluctantly) created our own user-agent detection library, [@artsy/detect-responsive-traits](https://github.com/artsy/detect-responsive-traits).
-This data is very specific to the browsers and devices we support on [artsy.net](artsy.net), but it's the data we need to optimize our responsive rendering.
-We're using it to determine if your browser is likely going to use only the mobile breakpoint of our app, in which case we don't have to also render the desktop version.
+We're using this to determine if your browser is likely going to use only the mobile breakpoint of our app, in which case we don't have to also render the desktop version.
+The library is currently targeting only the browsers and devices we support on [artsy.net](artsy.net), but we're always open to contributions.

 We aren't doing any detection of desktop browsers.
 Maybe this is something we do in the future, but for now we are more concerned with mobile users getting less content sent over their 3G connection.